SomethingEmbarrassing/PurchasingPlateWeight/README.md

 # PurchasingPlateWeight
 Purchasing has been manually adding printed PDFs and multiplying for cost.
 HTML Doc to automate.

-- OCR via Tesseract.js has been disabled.
-Run OCR externally if the PDF does not already contain selectable text.
+- OCR can be toggled on or off when processing files.
+Use the **Enable OCR** checkbox next to the PO Number field if your PDF does not already contain selectable text.
 ## Running
 1. Clone the repository or download the files.
 2. Serve the directory with a local web server (e.g. `python -m http.server`).